adamsondavid/tapw/README.md

 # tapw

-A simple tempalte for scaffolding fullstack applications with ts-rest & vue that can easily be deployed to vercel.
+Template for scaffolding fullstack applications with express, vue and e2e typesafety that can easily be deployed to vercel.